 - understand more complicated language such as ‘first’, ‘last’, ‘might’, ‘may be’, ‘above’ and ‘in between’

 - understand words that describe sequences such as “first we are going to the shop, next we will play in the park”

 - use sentences that are well formed.
 However, they may still have some difficulties with grammar.
-For example, saying 'sheeps' instead of 'sheep' or 'goed' instead of 'went'.
+For example, saying 'sheeps' instead of 'sheep'.

 - think more about the meanings of words, such as describing the meaning of simple words or asking what a new word means.